 Business laptops are created for long-term, all-day usage.
-Since companies don't want to constantly upgrade entire fleets of laptops, business designs don't vary drastically from year to year.
-Consistent design makes it easier to maintain laptops over time, and features such as swappable batteries extend the overall lifespan of business-focused devices.
-Additionally, quality business machines are built with an eye on durability, many are water- and dust-resistant, and most reputable brands are built to withstand occasional drops and knocks.
-Consumer laptops, on the other hand, are built with planned obsolescence in mind and aren't intended to be used for 40 hours a week for years on end.
+Because companies don't want to constantly upgrade entire fleets of laptops, business designs don't vary drastically from year to year.
+Consistent design makes it easier to maintain laptops over time, and features such as swappable batteries extend the overall life span of business-focused devices.
+Additionally, quality business machines are built to be durable; many are water- and dust-resistant and are built to withstand occasional drops and knocks.
+Consumer laptops, on the other hand, are built with planned obsolescence in mind and aren't intended to be used 40 hours a week for years on end.
 [Looking for the right business laptop for your company?
 Check out our top picks.]

 2. Consumer laptops are prettier and offer unique design features.

-Business laptops have gotten slightly better-looking, but for the aesthetically inclined, there's no denying that consumer laptops are much nicer to look at and handle than business laptops.
+Business laptops have gotten slightly better-looking, but there's no denying that consumer laptops are much nicer to look at and handle than business laptops.

-Consumer laptops tend to have bright, glossy displays, modern island-style keyboards, and eye-catching chassis.
-Consumer laptops have also historically offered more versatility thanks to daring designs like 360-degree hinges, built-in styluses, detachable screens and roomy touchpads.
+Consumer laptops tend to have bright, glossy displays; modern, island-style keyboards; and eye-catching chassis.
+Historically, consumer laptops also have offered more versatility, thanks to daring design features such as 360-degree hinges, built-in styluses, detachable screens and roomy touchpads.
 That's still the case, but business laptops are finally starting to catch up.
 Business 2-in-1s, which were once nonexistent, can now be purchased from big names such as Dell and Lenovo, and styluses are increasingly being used in business contexts outside of graphic design.

 3. Business laptops offer more configuration options.

-Since businesses don't typically purchase laptops one at a time, lines of business laptops are designed with diverse users in mind.
-As such, many business laptops have lots of configuration options available.
-While consumer laptops may offer some opportunity for custom specs, like additional storage or a higher-quality display, they don't come close to offering the custom options business machines bring to the table.
+Because businesses don't typically purchase laptops one at a time, lines of business laptops are designed with diverse users in mind.
+As such, many business laptops offer lots of configuration options.
+While consumer laptops may provide some opportunity for custom specs, like additional storage or a higher-quality display, they don't come close to offering the custom options available for business machines.

-Dell and Lenovo are undoubtedly the industry leaders in customization, allowing business shoppers to select everything from the processor to the battery to the backlighting on the keyboard.
-Additionally, online business shoppers can sort results based on specs, which is helpful when buying in bulk for divisions with different requirements.
+Dell and Lenovo are undoubtedly the industry leaders in customization, allowing business shoppers to select everything from the processor, to the battery, to the keyboard backlighting.
+Additionally, online business shoppers can sort results based on specs, which is helpful when you're buying in bulk for divisions with different requirements.

 4. Business laptops are built for security and IT management.

-For now, many SMBs are still better off sticking to business devices when they can.
-Business laptops often come with optional security subscriptions, and many laptop sellers offer additional (paid) tech support for SMBs that don't have in-house tech expertise.
+For now, many small and medium-sized businesses are still better off sticking to business devices when they can.
+Business laptops often come with optional security subscriptions, and many laptop sellers offer additional (paid) tech support for smaller companies that don't have in-house tech expertise.

 As you can see, there are more compelling reasons to opt for a business device than a consumer device when you're buying work laptops.
 However, the most important thing is productivity, and many small businesses successfully manage consumer and business hardware side by side.